 Even if a company’s sole focus is invoice factoring, they may provide additional services to help you build a stronger business.
 For example, Charter Capital offers fuel cards to freight factoring clients.

-10 Questions to Ask Factoring Companies
+Top 10 Questions to Ask Prior to Signing a Factoring Agreement

 Getting answers to the right questions before signing a factoring agreement will help ensure you choose the right one and know what to expect.
-Ask the ten questions below to any factoring company you’re considering, so it’s easy to see which one is right for you.
+Ask the ten questions below to any factoring company you’re considering so it’s easy to see which one is right for you.

 1. How quickly can I get funding?

 The timeline is different for each company, though a few business days is fairly standard.
 Charter Capital provides same-day funding upon request.